Activities available at the Hub

-Recently, we installed a new reedbed toilet and filtered drinking water bubbler.
-Now you can refill your water bottle with clean, filtered water instead of throwing it away empty.
+We have reedbed toilet and filtered drinking water bubbler.
+You can refill your water bottle with clean, filtered water instead of throwing it away empty.
 There's even a drinking station for your thirsty dog.

-Adjacent to the Randwick Community Centre you will find the Randwick Environment Park with its 13 hectares of parkland, bushland and wetland.
+Adjacent to the Randwick Community Centre you will find the Randwick Environment Park PDF, 4858.06 KB with its 13 hectares of parkland, bushland and wetland.
 There are 92 species of indigenous plants that have been identified to date.

 The Classroom is a passive-solar building design that utilises the permaculture principle to produce 'no waste'.
 The function of the classroom is to run school excursions and community sustainability workshops.
 The classroom can also be hired by the local community for educational purposes.

 The building makes extensive use of the following recycled materials: